umair-uas/esp-openthread-rcp-rgb/README.md

 ```

 ## License
 This project includes files from Espressif examples that are CC0/Public Domain as marked.
-Please choose and add a license file for this repository before publishing.
+Add a license (MIT/Apache‑2.0 recommended) to this repo to clarify terms.